TheRealByteraver/kairon-client/README.md

 pip install -r requirements.txt
 ```

-We also need to start Python and create the sqlite database - we need to do this only once:
+Creation of the sqlite database - we need to do this only once.
+First, start python:
 ```bash
 python
 ```

-The cursor now changes to the Python prompt.
+The cursor now changes to the Python >>> prompt.
 Now, enter the following commands to create the database:
 ```bash
 from app import app
 from app import db